outl1ne/create-frontend/docs/universal-react.md

 ## Rendering

-`create-frontend` exposes render functions that take care of rendering the React app on the server and client:
+Create-Frontend exposes render functions that take care of rendering the React app on the server and client:

 ```js
 /**